Projects:

 CCI Europe is keen to advance research and foster collaboration.
 Therefore, CCI Europe is coordinator or partner in the following third party funded project (EU, as well as non-EU).

-If you want to learn more about the finalized projects, please check this page: OLD PROJECTS
+If you want to learn more about the finalized projects, please check this page: FINALIZED PROJECTS

 The EU-funded project “EU-CAYAS-NET” aims at developing a “European Youth Cancer Survivors Network” alongside an interactive virtual platform.
 The network will foster social networking, peer-support, knowledge-exchange, and aims at improving: